Angelica Gunn

 - Biography

-Angelica Gunn is a clinical instructor in the Department of Communication Sciences and Disorders.
+Angelica Gunn is a clinical assistant professor in the Department of Communication Sciences and Disorders.

 She holds a Certificate of Clinical Competence from the American Speech Language Hearing Association (ASHA) and a Georgia License in Speech-Language Pathology.
 She graduated with her SLPD in Speech-Language Pathology from Northwestern University.
 Her culminating project was: Interventions for Executive Functions Ages 3-22: A Systematic Review.

-Gunn has been a speaker and poster presenter at the annual ASHA conference and the NBASLH conference.
-She practices in a variety of settings including private practice, hospitals, home environments, post-acute care and community re-entry.
-She has experience assessing and treating adolescents, adults and geriatrics with a variety of communication disorders, including but not limited to aphasia, executive functioning, receptive and expressive language, dysarthria, cognitive communication, dysphagia and brain Injury.
+Gunn has been an invited speaker and poster presenter at the annual ASHA and NBASLH conferences.
+She has practiced in various settings including private practice, hospitals, home environments, post-acute care and community re-entry.
+She has experience assessing and treating adolescents, adults and geriatrics with a variety of communication disorders, including but not limited to aphasia, executive functioning, receptive and expressive language, dysarthria, cognitive-communication, dysphagia and traumatic brain Injury.
 She has held management positions where she provided continuing education courses on communication issues after neurological impairments and socio-emotional issues after neurological impairments.